-Nacho’s Pick
+Nacho’s pick

 Rolex GMT-Master II 16713

-Robert-Jan’s Pick
+Robert-Jan’s pick

 VPC Type 37HW 30

-Thomas and Jorg’s Pick
+Thomas and Jorg’s pick

-Max’s Pick
+Max’s pick

 Cartier Santos Galbée XL

-Daan’s Pick
+Daan’s pick

 The Cartier Santos Galbée XL is Daan’s go-to watch, and he only wears one of his other watches on rare occasions.
 What the Speedmaster is for RJ, is the Santos for Daan.
-He purchased this particular watch roughly four years ago, but it remains his most frequently worn watch, also in 2025.
+He purchased this particular watch roughly four years ago, but it remains his most frequently worn watch in 2025.

 Grand Seiko SBGX341

-Lex’s Pick
+Lex’s pick

 Lex went back and forth between this quartz-powered Grand Seiko SBGX341 and his Omega Speedmaster ’57 3594.50 model from 2001.
 He has his Grand Seiko overhauled, and since then, it has hardly left his wrist.